jtmoon/life/README.md

 # Game of Life
-A Game of Life implementation using canvas.
+A Game of Life implementation using javascript and canvas.

 ### Design
 **Cells** are considered stateful, but unaware of their environment.
 They rely on their environment to notify them of changes that may affect them.
 Cells can update their state when notified.